cburdine/materials-ml-workshop/MaterialsML/python/python_basics.md

 # Python Basics

-Now that we have our notebook up and running, let's start writing some Python Code.
+Now that we have our notebook up and running, let's start writing some Python code.

 ## The Print Function